subraatakumar/Data-Structure-And-Algorithm-Using-Typescript/files/Reversing words in a string.md

 - **Space Complexity:** O(1) (only extra space for the result string).

 ## Conclusion
-- The brute force approach is simple but uses extra space.
+- The brute force approaches (with and without built-in methods) solve the problem efficiently but use extra space.
 - The optimized approach mimics in-place reversal and is more efficient in terms of space.
 - In coding interviews, showcasing multiple solutions and optimizing them step-by-step can demonstrate problem-solving skills effectively.